Risk-Sensitive Reinforcement Learning with Exponential Criteria: Introduction

 Robustness has been studied extensively in optimization and optimal control \cite{hansen2011robustness}.
 In reinforcement learning problems, where uncertainties in the system demand that distributional information is taken into account, robustness is associated with a stochastic optimization problem of the form:

 where $x\in X$ are the design parameters with distribution $\pi\in \Pi$, $\zeta\in Z$ is a random vector with distribution $\rho\in \Psi$ representing uncertain system parameters, and $R:X\times Z\rightarrow [ 0,\infty)$ is an objective (reward) function to be maximized.
 Here the system's sensitivity to maximum uncertainty (e.g., noise, disturbances) is maximized \cite{scarf1957min}.
-This problem is closely related to mini-max games \cite{shapley1953stochastic,bacsar2008h,james1995robust}.
+This problem is closely related to mini-max games \cite{ james1995robust}.

-A number of risk-sensitive reinforcement learning approaches have been studied in recent years; from constructing constraint stochastic optimization problems \cite{delage2010percentile,abdullah2019wasserstein} or approximately solving mini-max optimization problems \cite{tamar2013scaling}, to investigating different statistical measures of the objective function \cite{pan2019risk,dotan2012policy,prashanth2014policy,tamar2015risk,liu2018r2pg,nass2019entropic}.
-The latter approach often yields to more favorable algorithmic implementations, since the computational problems associated with constraint optimization, and the convergence problems associated with the existence of multiple Nash equilibria, are avoided.
-In particular, conditional value at risk for policy search is considered in \cite{chow2014algorithms,prashanth2014policy,tamar2015risk,pinto2017robust}, while in \cite{pan2019risk,dotan2012policy,liu2018r2pg,eysenbach2021maximum}, the variance is incorporated to the optimization problem as the desired risk measure.
-Along the same directions, risk-sensitive algorithms have been developed based on postulated regularized objectives, such as Kullback-Leibler (KL) regularization \cite{todorov2007linearly,Galashov2019} or entropy regularization \cite{williams1991,Ziebart2008,haarnoja2017,haarnoja18b,fei2020risk}, leading to policy search methods, such as PPO \cite{schulman2017proximal}, TRPO \cite{schulman15trop} and MPO \cite{abdolmaleki2018maximum}.
+A number of risk-sensitive reinforcement learning approaches have been studied in recent years; from constructing constraint stochastic optimization problems \cite{paternain2019constrained,delage2010percentile,abdullah2019wasserstein} or approximately solving mini-max optimization problems \cite{tamar2013scaling}, to investigating different statistical measures of the objective function \cite{fu2018risk}.
+The latter approach often provides benefits to algorithmic implementations, since the computational problems associated with constraint optimization and the problems associated with the existence of multiple Nash equilibria, are avoided.
+In particular, the algorithms in \cite{chow2014algorithms,prashanth2014policy,tamar2015risk,pinto2017robust} use the conditional value at risk for policy search and the algorithms in \cite{pan2019risk,dotan2012policy,liu2018r2pg,eysenbach2021maximum} use variance as the desired risk measure.

 Although these are ad-hoc approaches developed by experimental observations, there is a duality connection between KL- and entropy-regularized objectives and entropic risk measures \cite{borkar2010learning,osogami2012robustness,nass2019entropic,Noorani2021risk}, associated with exponential criteria of the form: